-|George Washington University||Study abroad program for international relations master's students||Washington, DC|
+|George Washington University||Offers a study abroad program for international relations master's students||Washington, DC|

-|Harvard University||Ranked #1 for international politics by U.S. News in 2013||Cambridge, MA|
+|Harvard University||Ranked #1 for international politics by U.S. News and World Report in 2013||Cambridge, MA|

-|New York University||International Relations Association for graduate students hosts events and activities||New York, NY|
+|New York University||Has an International Relations Association for graduate students that hosts events and activities||New York, NY|

-|Syracuse University||Syracuse has a Washington, DC location where graduate students can complete global internship requirement||Syracuse, NY|
+|Syracuse University||Has a Washington, DC, location where graduate students can complete global internship requirements||Syracuse, NY|

-|University of California - San Diego||Master's students can pick a regional specialization area in China, Japan, Korea, Latin America or Southeast Asia||La Jolla, CA|
+|University of California - San Diego||Master's students can pick a regional specialization area in China, Japan, Korea, Latin America, or Southeast Asia||La Jolla, CA|

-|University of Kentucky||Graduate international relations program is small and only admits 35 students each year||Lexington, KY|
+|University of Kentucky||Graduate international relations program is small and only admits 35-40 students each year||Lexington, KY|

-|University of Michigan - Ann Arbor||Ranked #6 for graduate international politics programs in 2013 by U.S. News||Ann Arbor, MI|
+|University of Michigan - Ann Arbor||Ranked #6 for graduate international politics programs in 2013 by U.S. News and Report||Ann Arbor, MI|

-|University of Pittsburgh - Pittsburgh Campus||University Center for International Studies has six national resource centers in areas such as Asian, African and Latin American studies||Pittsburgh, PA|
+|University of Pittsburgh - Pittsburgh Campus||University Center for International Studies has six national resource centers in areas such as Asian, African, and Latin American studies||Pittsburgh, PA|

 |University of Texas at Austin||Graduate research resources include the on-campus Lyndon Baines Johnson Presidential Library||Austin, TX|